 The number of women who become pregnant around the time of or after a breast cancer diagnosis is increasing.
 When treating women with breast cancer, doctors must consider the best approach for treatment as well as the health of both the mother and baby.
 Pregnant women do not typically receive chemotherapy during the first trimester, and radiotherapy and hormonal therapies are not recommended during pregnancy.

 Previous research showed that women who were diagnosed with breast cancer during pregnancy or one year after pregnancy tend to have higher-grade breast cancers, but whether the survival rates of these women are affected is unknown.
-Additionally, it is not known how long women should wait after breast cancer treatment to try to conceive—some health care providers advise waiting at least 2 years because of a concern that hormones such as estrogen that are released during pregnancy may worsen survival.
+Additionally, it is not known how long women should wait after breast cancer treatment to try to conceive—some health care providers advise waiting at least 2 years because of a concern that hormones such as that are released during pregnancy may worsen survival.